 The Good People never stayed long, had no discernible skills to ply and didn’t offer any goods to trade, but the settlers welcomed them all the same.
-They were never a burden.
-They travelled in pairs, sometimes alone, always bringing with them food and drink, clean clothing and tools.
+They were never a burden, always bringing with them food and drink, clean clothing and tools.
 They still wore the same modest rags as the settlers, weather-worn and faded, but somehow their boots always had thicker soles, their coats kept out more of the rain.
 And the food – oh, the food they brought with them.
 The people of Desolation counted themselves lucky for the meagre rations they were afforded, Arch included, the mealy bread and the deformed vegetables.
 But every time The Good People visited, they always brought with them tins of food, adorned in bright, unfaded stickers, promising lost smells and forgotten tastes, stews and casseroles and soups and chicken and beef and pork.
 Last year, his family had been gifted a tin of beef chilli, the label promising beans and sweet peppers and rich, thick tomato sauce, foods they barely remembered, foods his little sister had never even tasted before.
 As his family had sat down together to share the small tin, he couldn’t imagine how The Good People could part with it.
 The more Arch thought about it, the better he understood why the people of Desolation welcomed them so readily: they were a vision of a better life, a little glimmer of hope in the muddy pile of ashes that had become their home.

 The rains had come early this year.
 A mudslide in the upper valley had buried two of the fields, and already there was talk throughout the settlement of tighter rationing.
 Arch’s parents were kept busy at the town council, fretting with the other Elders, working out to when to dig out and re-plough the fields, which crops to plant, how they could stop the crumbling hillside from intruding further into the farmland.
 Desolation was always beset by problems.
 Just last month, the wolves had ventured further into the valley than ever before, found their way into the barn where the ducks were kept, leaving nothing but blood and feathers in their wake.
 A month earlier, one of the old houses had collapsed, pinning the Abraham’s young boy beneath a heavy wooden beam.
 Arch had watched the blood bubble out of his blue lips as his father and the other Elders tried in vain to pull away the debris.
 It was no wonder the people of Desolation were so keen to take The Good People up on their offer.